jbass23/mybots/README.md

 link.
 If the created joint/link pair overlaps with another, the whole process is scrapped and restarted.
 All links and joints have their absolute positions calculated and stored in the link object, as well as the link's axis-aligned bounding box.
 This is then done 10 (`c.populationSize`) times, all a part of Generation #0.
-The creature moves via a network of sensors, motors, and synapses.
+The robot moves via a network of sensors, motors, and synapses.
 Certain links are designated as sensors (green links are sensors, blue links are not), sending values of 1 or 0 if the link is in contact with the ground or not.
 Each joint on the robot is a motor, and the "brain" is a fully connected system, where there is a synapse between each sensor and each motor.
 Each system is initialized with a random weight.